Find yourself wondering, What is Mulch? What does it do? Don’t worry! We’ll answer all of these and share the Best Types of Mulch for you!

 Types of Mulch

-It consists of decomposable organic materials and adds beneficial nutrients to the soil upon decomposing.
-Organic Mulch not only upgrades the soil’s productivity but also enhances water retentiveness.
+Broadly speaking, it can be organic or inorganic.
+Organic one is made up of decomposable organic materials and adds beneficial nutrients to the soil upon decomposing.
+It not only upgrades the soil’s productivity but also enhances water retentiveness.
 It is eco-friendly, too!

 1. Grass Clippings